 Tamara T. Butler is taking the helm as the new executive director of the Avery Research Center for African American History and Culture and associate dean of College Libraries.

-In honor of Black History Month, several College of Charleston departments, clubs, organizations and offices will host activities and events...
+In honor of Black History Month, several College of Charleston departments, clubs, organizations and offices are sponsoring events during the month of February.

 Antron Mahoney, visiting assistant professor of African American studies at CofC, shines a light on the legacy of Martin Luther King Jr.

 A lecture titled "Ancestries of Enslavement" will take place on Wednesday, Nov.
 20, 2019, in room 101 of the Rita Liddy Hollings Science Center.